 Empowered CMV families from across the nation have teamed up with professionals and politicians in several states in hopes of making a difference with CMV legislation!

 Addressing CMV education through public policy can provide greater access to resources and funding for CMV awareness.
 Learn more.

 Legislation has effectively passed in 6 states, with additional states in progress.
 Advocate with us!
 You have the power to call for action.
 Learn more about how you can help inform public policy.

 In 2013, the Utah legislature passed the Cytomegalovirus Public Health Initiative.
 Connecticut, Hawaii, Illinois, Texas and most recently, Tennessee have followed suit.
 Please click on the state link above to learn more about each approved bill.

-Idaho, Michigan, Minnesota, Pennsylvania, South Carolina and Wyoming are currently working through CMV legislation.
+Idaho, Iowa, Maine, Oregon, and Pennsylvania are currently working through CMV legislation.
 Will your state be next?
 Get involved!